 You will receive two bills - one from UK for tuition and fees, and one from your host institution for accommodation, meal plan and any other fees.

 UK will enroll you in a 1 credit NES333 course for the semester(s) you are studying away.
 This serves to keep you enrolled as a fulltime student at UK and allows you to access your financial aid and scholarships.
 This is also billed to your UK student account.

-As UK is a Plan B only member, you are not able to exchange to a host school that participates only on Plan A.
+As UK is a Home Payment (Plan B) only member, you cannot exchange to a host institution which participates only in the Host Payment (Plan A) option.

-Some NSE exchange schools will not wait for you to receive a residual check from UK to pay for your room and board fees at the NSE host institution.
-It is your responsibility to find out if your NSE host school will wait for financial aid to be processed.
+Some NSE exchange institutions will not wait for you to receive a residual check from UK before requiring you to pay your fees to the NSE host institution.
+It is your responsibility to ask if your NSE host institution will wait for your UK financial aid to be processed.

 While an NSE exchange generally does not cost much more than attending UK, you must make sure you take enough money with you to get you through at least the first month (books, rent, food).
 Furthermore, you may need to pay in full or make a deposit for housing and/or a meal plan in advance.